OnePageCRM/OnePageCRM.github.io/_posts/2016-12-09-writing-react-part-1-coffeescript.md

 </div>
 <br />

->This week I gave a talk on building a chess game using Ruby on Rails and Reactjs.
+>Last week I gave a talk on building a chess game using Ruby on Rails and Reactjs.
 The questions and discussions afterwards reminded me of the struggle of starting with a new framework - and prompted me to write up our experiences with adopting an edge framework into an existing app.
 >If you are interested in this talk (or even attending any future if you are lucky enough to live in Galway), here are links to the [presentation][1], [code][2] and [event][3]

 Just over a year ago we began our journey into using ReactJS with OnePageCRM.
 Since then we have converted parts of our application into React.
 It isn't an easy transition, and we experienced a wide variety of problems trying to integrate a new view rendering framework into an existing application without a full rewrite.